verbb/vizy/docs/guides/developers/creating-a-custom-node-from-scratch.md

 ## Enable the Toolbar Button

 Enable **Emoji** under node capabilities on the field’s Editor Config, then add `emoji` to the toolbar.
-The `/`, `+`, and Add Block controls list structured Vizy blocks; use the toolbar button for this inline node.
+The toolbar's **Add Block** control, the gutter `+`, and `/` insertion list structured Vizy blocks; use the toolbar button for this inline node.
 See [Choosing Insertion Controls](docs:guides/developers/choosing-insertion-controls).

 ## Test the Finished Node